I work with leaders to enhance their agency, impact, and influence.

 How do I distinguish a skilled coach from an unqualified coach?

 A skilled coach will be able to create new distinctions for you on a discovery call.
-They won’t be pitching you their services, they will be showing you their skillset in action from the start.
-They will ask you about your dreams, fears, and desires.
-They will meet you where you are with deep inquiry and you’ll feel excited about what they can help you create in your life.
+They won’t be pitching you their services, they’ll be showing you their skillset in action from the start.
+They’ll ask you about your dreams, fears, and desires, meet you where you are with deep inquiry, and you’ll feel excited about what they can help you create in your life.

 Who do you coach?
 Do I need to be in a leadership role to work with you?